dzzh/RIBs-wiki/iOS-Tutorial-4.md

 * Understand basics of RIB workflows
 * Learn how to create actionable item interfaces, implement their methods, and create workflows to launch specifics flows via deeplinks.

-In the end, you should be able to open the app from Safari, by calling to the url `ribs-training://launchGame?gameId=ticTacToe`, and start a game with the specified `gameId`.
+In the end, you should be able to open the app from Safari, by calling to the url `ribs-training://launchGame?gameId=ticTacToe`, which should start a game with the specified `gameId`.

 ## Implement the url handler